 1927 Cherry Ln., Northbrook | (847) 291-9933

 This full-service knitting studio offers a bountiful selection of yarns, notions, and patterns.
-Classes are offered for both beginners and advanced knitters and crocheters, or you can chose from project-driven classes.
+They offer classes for both beginners and advanced knitters and crocheters, or you can choose from project-driven classes.
 Check the store newsletter for class times and dates.
 Private lessons are available.
 Gift certificates can be purchased.

 Mia Bella Yarns

 Mia Bella was based in Highland Park and is now online only.
 Find their small-batch hand-dyed yarns online or schedule a private lesson with the owner.